 We are a low-cost service.

-Fees for individual therapy and group programs are on a sliding scale based on family income.
+Fees for individual therapy and group programs are minimal and one-off.

 Clinic Manager: Dr Fiona Bailey